KotDCG/KotDCG.github.io/King of the Dead.md

 Cards can yield abilities when played together.

 - **Aces** | *Familiar*: Retain a card until you wish to use it.
-Place one Ace and another card in your hand face-up in the play area.
-Discard the other Ace.
-When using the retained card, discard the Ace in the play area and return the retained card to your hand.
+Place one of the Aces and any card from your hand face-up in the play area.
+Discard the other Ace at the end of your turn.
+The retained card can stay there indefinitely.
+To use the retained card, discard the Ace in the play area and return the retained card to your hand.
 - **2’s** | *Summon*: Draw two cards.
 - **3’s** | *Decant*: Use any one card in your hand to buy a card from the Parade at 150% value.
 Color restrictions for the purchasing card do not apply.
 Discard the card as you would when you normally buy cards.
 <!-- TODO Change 3's Power -->